0x2a-42/lelwel/README.md

 > ```

 #### Semantic Actions, Predicates, and Assertions
 Semantic actions can be defined at any point in a regex.
+They must not occur within an ordered choice.

 Semantic predicates can be defined at the beginning of an alternation branch, an optional or a repetition.
 The syntax `?t` can be used to define a constant `true` predicate, which is useful for disambiguation, where one parse is always prioritized (e.g. [dangling else problem](https://en.wikipedia.org/wiki/Dangling_else)).